How to Track the Candidate Journey

 - How do you keep the view accurate without full resyncs or vendor-specific logic?

-Unified's ATS API takes a strict approach.
+Unified.to's ATS API takes a strict approach.
 It does not reconstruct stage history or infer transitions.
-Instead, it exposes observable application state, explicit lifecycle timestamps, and linked objects (interviews, activities, scorecards, documents) through normalized, real-time APIs.
+Instead, it exposes observable application state, explicit lifecycle timestamps, and linked objects (interviews, activities, scorecards, documents) through normalized objects fetched live from the source.

-This guide shows how to track the candidate journey through an ATS pipeline using only what the ATS actually records — in a way that is consistent, explainable, and portable across providers.
+This guide shows how to track the candidate journey through an ATS pipeline using only what the ATS actually records — consistently, explainably, and portably across providers.

-This article focuses on representing the journey, not predicting outcomes.
+This guide focuses on representing the journey, not predicting outcomes.

 We will: